owenhindley/Unity-Lineify/README.md

 Nice things to try:
 - Normals are exported, so you can acheive fresnel-style effects on wireframes
 - UVs are exported, which combined with moving textures can make for some cool crawling / traffic-at-night-from-a-distance effects.
+- Most Unity shader techniques (including the Default Shader) will work with line-based geometry, I imagine it's just running the fragment shader on a single line of pixels.
+Vertex shaders work too!

 ### Dependencies